Losant/losant-rest-ruby/docs/_schemas.md

 ## Application Patch

-Schema for the body of a Application modification request
+Schema for the body of an Application modification request

 ```javascript
 {